 When it comes to black and gray, the issues many artists face come down to tiny changes in technique.
 Here’s the top mistakes new artists make, why they happen, and how to fix them:

 Your circles (or ovals) are too large, leaving empty space between the circles.
 Keep your ovals tight and tiny.

 You’re moving the needle too quickly.
-Circular motions should be slower to pack in the ink.
+Circular motions should be slower to pack in the ink

 If the needle is straight when you’re moving it in an oval formation, all the needle barbs will line up and slick the skin like a razor blade (see the image below), leaving you with overworked skin and a patchy tattoo.
 This is not what you want.

-During the tattoo, blood seeps through the skin, making your lighter shades look much darker than they really are.
+During the tattoo, blood seeps through the skin, making your lighter gray washes look much darker than they really are.
 This leads artists to put less ink into the skin, which causes their tattoos to fade much faster than a normal tattoo.

 Soft portrait work.
 Easier on the skin, allowing you to build up layers.

 Better for solid black due to its larger (more even) coverage over a bigger space.